This post contains affiliate links and I will be compensated if you make a purchase after clicking on my links.

 This can cause arthritis to build up around your dog’s hip joint and can be very painful.
 Most dogs with hip dysplasia will have pain in their hip.

-As your Great Dane gets older, they can develop arthritis.
+As your Great Dane gets older, it can develop arthritis.
 This commonly occurs in your dog’s knees and hips.
 Many dogs with arthritis will have issues standing and may be limping.

 Arthritis is diagnosed by an x-ray.
 Your vet will be able to see bonny changes around your Great Danes joints to tell if there is any arthritis build-up.